vsariola/pakettic/README.md

 pip install -e path/to/pakettic
 ```

 This will install it globally.
-Alternatively, if you can use
+Alternatively, you can use
 [poetry](https://python-poetry.org/) to install it in a nice virtual
 environment with locked dependencies.
 Inside the pakettic folder, run: